 Irish Catholics saw themselves differently from Protestants and, as an embattled people, “in competition with and fighting against all Protestants, Irish or otherwise.”
 In New York, politician William M. “Boss Tweed” seeking votes, helped the Irish Catholics gain legitimacy and this alliance of Irish Catholics, Tweed and Democratic politics propelled Nast to attack.

 Nast was also deeply influenced by the cartoons of English artist John Tenniel who drew for Punch.
 Tenniel enjoyed star status as Punch’s lead illustrator for several decades.
-Tenniel also received high praise for his illustrations of Lewis Carroll’s Alice in Wonderland.
+Tenniel was a renown figure, who received high praise for his illustrations of Lewis Carroll’s Alice in Wonderland.
 He was later knighted and enjoyed a privileged life in England.

 According to Nast’s biographer Albert Bigelow Paine, Nast and his colleagues at Harper’s Weekly were keenly aware of what other artists abroad were drawing, particularly at Punch.
 Nast had access to John Tenniel’s snarling, aggressive, simian-faced Irishmen (28).
 Nast borrowed heavily from Tenniel both in concept and technique.
 A startling example of Tenniel’s effect on Nast’s art can be seen in the following two cartoons, first Tenniel’s and then Nast’s.
 Compare:

 Today, the name Thomas Nast bears a particular infamy among American Irish Catholics.
 His body of anti-Catholic and anti-Irish work is quite substantial and brutal.
-Nast’s reasons for attacking Irish Catholics directly resulted from his perception of four issues which demanded response through his visual commentary:
+Nast’s reasons for attacking Irish Catholics directly deserve a closer look.
+His cartoons resulted from his perception of four issues which demanded response through his visual commentary:

-Whether Nast was justified in his decision to attack Irish-Catholics is complicated and modern sensibilities judge Nast harshly.
+Whether Nast was justified in his decision to attack Irish-Catholics is complicated.
+Today, modern sensibilities judge Nast quite harshly.
 For these reasons, he remains the subject of passionate debate.
-Nast drew positive images of the Irish, but these representations often blend into the background.
+These images must be weighed against other cartoons where Nast drew positive images of the Irish, but these representations often blend into the background.
 Modern lobbying efforts to keep Nast out of the New Jersey Hall of Fame have so far been successful.

 Unfortunately for the Chinese, the Irish played a major role in Sinophobic hysteria.
 In her book Driven Out, Jean Pfaelzer quotes a New York Times article on the role of the Irish against the Chinese: